Institutional Advancement Manager

 Reports To: Associate Director of Development

-Phoenix Theatre seeks a Corporate Advancement and Research Specialist to join our dynamic Development team.
+Phoenix Theatre seeks an Institutional Advancement Manager to join our dynamic Development team.
 Exceptional writing ability and an excitement about researching and locating grant and sponsorship opportunities is of primary importance – we will train the right person in the details.
 Individuals desiring a collaborative, ambitious environment and an organization-wide commitment to excellence are encouraged to consider this opportunity.

 This position works with the Associate Director of Development to expand and enhance the Theatre’s corporate, foundation and government funding strategies and relationships.